Raphael132/Raphael132/README.md

 - 👋 Hi, I’m @Raphael132.
 - 👀 I’m interested in Project Management and Quality Assurance.
 - 🌱 I’m currently learning Different kinds of technology and tools to support Projects.
-- 💞️ I’m looking to collaborate on developing new ideas for different kinds of Technology innovations.
+- 💞️ I’m looking to collaborate on developing new ideas for different Technology innovations.
-- 📫 How to reach me (https://www.linkedin.com/in/raphael-l-875235218/)
+- 📫 How to reach me (https://www.linkedin.com/in/raphaelmtaki/)

 <!---
 Raphael132/Raphael132 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.